zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-loadingdata - Copy.md

 <a name="loading-data-reusing-loaded-cached-data-with-findcachedentity"></a>
 ### Reusing loaded/cached data with <code>findCachedEntity</code>

 Browsing resources is a very common activity in the new Azure Portal.
 Here, columns in the resource list should be loaded using a `QueryCache<TEntity, ...>`.
 When the user activates a resource list item, the details shown in the resource Blade should be loaded using an `EntityCache<TEntity, ...>`, where `TEntity` is often shared between these two data caches.
-To show details of a resource, rather than issue an AJAX call to load the resource details model into `EntityCache`, use the `findCachedEntity` option to locate this already loaded entity in some other `QueryCache` (or nested in some other `EntityCache`):
+To show details of a resource, rather than issue an ajax call to load the resource details model into `EntityCache`, use the `findCachedEntity` option to locate this already loaded entity in some other `QueryCache` (or even nested in some other `EntityCache`):

 ```ts
 this.websiteEntities = new MsPortalFx.Data.EntityCache<SamplesExtension.DataModels.WebsiteModel, number>({